volodymyrprokopyuk/knowledge-base/programming/javascript.md

 - `Readable` = standard abstraction of a **data source** from an underlying resource with **backpressure** when `this.push(chunk) => false` stop reading from the underlying resource.
-The `_read(size)` will be called later to read more data from the underlying resource
+The `_read(size)` will be called later to read more data from the underlying resource.
+A Readable will start reading from the underlying resource only when data consumption begins
     ```js
     import { Readable } from "node:stream"
     class Source extends Readable {